HIGHLIGHTS

 In July, BW Energy, via its BW Kudu Ltd. subsidiary, paid USD 4 million to complete farm-in of 95% working interest in the Kudu licence.
 The National Petroleum Corporation of Namibia (NAMCOR) retains the remaining 5% working interest which will be carried by BW Kudu until first gas.

-KeyFacts Energy: BW Energy Namibia country profile l BW Offshore Brazil country profile BW Energy Gabon country profile
+KeyFacts Energy: BW Energy Namibia country profile l BW Offshore Brazil country profile l BW Energy Gabon country profile

 * Premium profile information includes; description, overview of assets, current and planned operational activity, capex, local and corporate locations, news archive, farm-in opportunities and 'one-click' access to company 'Linkedin People'.